 Step 7: Review Summary

-Click on “Clone” to proceed to the final confirmation.
+2. Click on “Restore” to proceed to the final confirmation.

 Step 8: Completion of Cloning